kingwingfly/encrypt-config/encrypt-config/README.md

 **So, too heavy workload will certainly lead to panic.
 See [`Config`] for detailes.**

-**The bug is: multiple loads from disk may be performed if cache missed if multiple threads**

 <!-- ABOUT THE PROJECT -->
 ## About The Project